Police investigation at Central Falls storage unit

 State Police said they are assisting with forensics in a Central Falls Police investigation.

-WPRI-12 received several reports from eyewitnesses in the area who said police had been investigating since early morning.
+WPRI-12 received several reports from eyewitnesses in the area who said police had been investigating since late morning.
 Police finally cleared the scene around 5:30 p.m.

 Right now, we have calls out to Central Falls Police for more information.
 We’ll continue to update this story both online and on-the-air.